cgq-qgc/pyhelp/docs/installation.rst

 It is also possible to install PyHELP with `pip`_, but be aware that pip installations are for advanced users.
-PyHELP depends on several low-level libraries for geospatial analysis, and this may cause dependency conflicts if you are not careful.

-First, you will need to download and install `Python 3.6 or 3.7`_ on your computer.
+First, you will need to download and install `Python 3.7 or 3.8`_ on your computer.

 Then you will need to install all the dependencies that are listed in the section :ref:`sec_requirements` below.
-Unless you really know what you are doing, we strongly recommand against installing these dependencies directly from the `The Python Package Index (PyPI)`_ with pip, because you will most likely run into installation problems and dependency conflicts.
-The easiest and safest way to install PyHELP's depencies on Windows is to download Wheels from Christopher Gohlke's
-`Unofficial Windows Binaries for Python Extension Packages`_ and `install them with pip`_.
-Be carefull to install the packages that were built for Windows 64bits and the version of Python that you downloaded and installed on your computer.

-Then, you can install PyHELP with pip by executing the following command in a terminal:
+Finally, you can install PyHELP with pip by executing the following command in a terminal:

 .. code-block:: bash